Photo by Matthew Henry / Unsplash

 We got the following output:

-The column to pay attention to is the "NUMBER" because we need it to view or update the deploy request.
-So our deploy request number is 1.
+The column to pay attention to is "NUMBER" because we need it to view or update the deployment request.
+From the picture above, our deploy request number is 1.

 To view the change made on the deploy request, run the command: